 My research interests revolve around methodological studies of a Green process referred to as the BASIL technique.
 This technique allows us to remove most, if not all solvents from the reaction.

 I go out to many schools in the area to put on chemistry demonstrations and bring students along if they are interested in going.
-I am Chair-Elect for the Chicago Section of the ACS and Editor of The Chemical Bulletin - the Chicago Section's newsmagazine.
-ChemWest, an organization I'm proud to be a member of, helps chemistry teachers in the Chicagoland area to meet and discuss new ways of teaching chemsitry and always has good chemistry demonstrations to show.
-As Co-chair, NCC will be hosting ChemEd 2019 this summer, an international conference geared toward helping HS teachers (primarily) teach Chemistry.
+I was recently Chair for the Chicago Section of the ACS and Editor of The Chemical Bulletin - the Chicago Section's newsmagazine.
+ChemWest, an organization I'm proud to be a member of, helps chemistry teachers in the Chicagoland area to meet and discuss new ways of teaching chemistry and always has good chemistry demonstrations to show.
+Recently as co-chair, NCC and I hosted ChemEd 2019, an international conference geared toward helping HS teachers (primarily) teach Chemistry.
 I help organize Chemistry Scouting merit badges (boys and girls) and the ASM Materials Science Camp for teachers and high school students.

 Chemistry Education Grant, PI, Tellabs, $47,784, 2011-2013